Ars-Digitale/java-21-study-guide/docs/module-07/threads.md

 The operating system schedules threads onto CPU cores.
 Since the number of runnable threads often exceeds the number of available cores, the OS performs **context switching**.

-- Context: The complete execution state of a thread, including registers, program counter, and stack pointer.
+- **Context**: The complete execution state of a thread, including registers, program counter, and stack pointer.
-- Context Switch: The act of suspending one thread and resuming another by saving and restoring their contexts.
+- **Context Switch**: The act of suspending one thread and resuming another by saving and restoring their contexts.

 Context switching enables concurrency but has a cost: CPU cycles are consumed without executing application logic.
 Java developers must design systems that balance concurrency and efficiency.